 Except in exceptional justified situations (e.g. quoting occasional texts), the following forms should not be used: His Magnificence, His Excellency, etc.

 The names of positions and roles must be written in lower case.
-For example, The opening was conducted by the minister of science and higher education, assisted by the rector and the dean of the Faculty of Finance and Insurance.
+For example, The opening was conducted by the minister of science and higher education, assisted by the rector and the dean of the Collage of Finance.

 Titles for conferences, speeches, publications, etc. should be marked in quotation marks, not in italics.
 Quotations should be quoted in quotation marks, not in italics.